 Relish the bliss of proofreading transforming into an absolute riot with this paragraph correction worksheet!
 Children scout for mistakes and use proofreading marks to show these.

-Get ready to be amazed, as children dig in to impress you with their proofreading skills.
+Get ready to be amazed, as 5th grade and 6th grade children dig in to impress you with their proofreading skills.
 Give them a pat on their back, as they identify and fix errors in grammar, punctuation, and spelling in this exercise.

 Modifiers placed incorrectly can mean misery while we read a sentence.
 Identifying and fixing misplaced modifiers are an indispensable part of editing.
 This printable worksheet provides practice in this editing aspect.

 Misplaced modifiers can sometimes be easy to fix, but there are other times when this becomes a little more demanding affair.
-Help children, as they try and fix the misplaced modifiers in these sentences.
+Help grade 7 students, as they try and fix the misplaced modifiers in these sentences.

 When misplaced modifiers become more problematic to deal with, and start to increasingly jeopardize clarity, we call them dangling modifiers.
-In this exercise, children spot and fix dangling modifiers.
+In this exercise, 7th grade and 8th grade students spot and fix dangling modifiers.

 Let the high-flying learners work at their own time and pace, as you give them further work with dangling modifiers.
-Here, they find out if the modifier is dangling or not, and fix the mistake, if it's one.
+In this practice pdf, they find out if the modifier is dangling or not, and fix the mistake, if it's one.